Introduction

 Are confused as the cries which we hear,

-Changing and shot as the sights which we see.
+Changing and short as the sights which we see.

 And we say that repose has fled